7mate: History

 The channel began airing as a separate channel on 25 September 2010, replacing 7HD as the Seven Network's only high-definition channel.
 The channel's first program was the 2010 AFL Grand Final, which was simulcast with an SD broadcast on the Seven Network.
 Following AFL coverage, the channel began airing breakaway programming, with a promotional sneak peek of upcoming programming on 7mate.
 The first full program to air was an episode of That '70s Show.

 Upon the revival of 7HD on 10 May 2016, 7mate was reduced to standard definition.
 7HD became a HD simulcast of Seven's main channel in Melbourne and Adelaide, while it simulcast 7mate in Seven's other metropolitan markets.
 This configuration allowed upcoming AFL matches to be broadcast in HD in all markets.

 7HD was temporarily changed to a simulcast of Seven's primary channel in Sydney, Brisbane and Perth on 5 August 2016 to allow the 2016 Summer Olympics to be broadcast in high definition in all capital cities; leaving 7mate in standard definition only.
 However, 7HD was reverted to its former state as a 7mate simulcast in Sydney, Brisbane and Perth on 22 August 2016 after the conclusion of the Olympics.
 On 16 December 2016, 7HD was shifted to a simulcast of Seven's primary channel in Sydney, Brisbane and Perth to allow the Summer of Tennis to be telecast in high definition in all capital cities; leaving 7mate in SD.
 This change was not reverted, with Seven instead using breakaway programming on 7HD to broadcast AFL matches on 7mate in HD.

 In October 2019, Seven promised 7mate would switch to HD by 2020.
-On 29 December 2019, it was later revealed that a HD simulcast of 7mate would replace 7food network from 16 January 2020.
+On 28 December 2019, it was later revealed that a HD simulcast of 7mate would replace 7food network from 16 January 2020.

 On 10 July 2020, 7mate unveiled their new logo for the first time since its launch in 2010, effectively making it in line with Seven and 7two, which only used one colour in both of their logos.
 The outlining from the logo was removed and the word "mate" is now in a different font.

-On 6 July 2022, 7mate HD relaunched in Seven Regional areas.
+On 6 July 2022, 7mate HD relaunched in regional areas.

-On 30 November 2022, 7mate SD (Channel 73) went off the air.
-Going to this version of 7mate would show a message to watch on Channel 74 (7mate HD), also mentioning people might need to re-scan their TV.
+On 30 November 2022, 7mate SD on channel 73 went off the air.
+Going to this version of 7mate would show a message to watch 7mate HD on channel 74 and also mentioning people might need to re-scan their TV.
 Two weeks later on 14 December 2022, the 7mate retune placeholder disappeared.